The ‘garbage guy’ walks 12 miles a day around D.C. picking up trash: ‘I’ll pick up pretty much anything.’

 “It’s just something I do,” he said.
 “It’s become part of my routine.”

-He leaves his home, which is just over the D.C. line, around 8:30 a.m., garbage bag in hand, ready for a brisk 12-mile traverse around the city.
-Typically, he walks down Massachusetts Avenue, then to 14th Street, continually squatting to collect garbage he spots along the way.
+He leaves his home, which is just over the D.C. line, about 8:30 a.m., garbage bag in hand, ready for a brisk 12-mile traverse around the city.
+Typically, he walks down Massachusetts Avenue, then to 14th Street, continually squatting to collect the trash he spots along the way.

 Dressed in activewear and tracking his walk on a sports watch, Adams scoops up everything in sight, from plastic water bottles to food wrappers, beer cans and disposable face masks.
 Lots of masks.